jrpotter/notebook/computability/context-free/index.md

 A [[computability/index|language]] is called **context-free** if a PDA recognizes it.

+PDAs are often described with two different **acceptance modes**: by final state and by empty stack.
+We assume acceptance by final state.
+The two are shown to be equivalent.

 %%ANKI
 Basic
 From a recognition perspective, what is a context-free language?